ra559/cis106/pi-ubuntu-gnome3.md

 `sudo apt install gcc make perl nemo ubuntu-restricted-extras ubuntu-restricted-addons git python3-pip flameshot pandoc vlc gnome-tweaks curl snapd flatpak gnome-software-plugin-flatpak gnome-software-plugin-snap wget tree htop net-tools vlc peek vim deluge geany tilix neofetch midori -y`

 >**VS Code:**
+>
 >Download deb package from: *https://code.visualstudio.com/sha/download?build=stable&os=linux-deb-arm64*
 >2.
 Run this command (assuming that you downloaded the file to your Downloads directory)
 >**`sudo apt install $HOME/Downloads/code*.deb`**

 ### 3. Remove non-essential software:
 The command below will remove some applications that I have no need for.
 This step is optional since you may find some use for these apps.
+However, you want to make sure that you remove irqbalance since it does not help the Raspberry Pi CPU.

 `sudo apt purge apport irqbalance aisleriot gnome-mahjongg gnome-sudoku gnome-mines thunderbird transmission-common  -y`